Javed Tanveer Khan

-Javed Tanveer Khan (Note: BSP, OSP, ndc, afwc, acsc, psc) is a two star air officer of Bangladesh Air Force and incumbent assistant chief of air staff for operations at air headquarters.
+Javed Tanveer Khan (Note: BSP, OSP, ndc, afwc, acsc, psc) is a two star air officer of the Bangladesh Air Force and incumbent assistant chief of air staff for planning at air headquarters.
 He is the former Bangladeshi ambassador to Lebanon and antecedent air officer commanding at BAF Base Matiur Rahman in Jessore.

 Early life and education

 Khan received his commission on 23 January 1990.
 He had his BSc in aeronautics from Rajshahi University.
 He did two master's degrees in defence and security studies from DSCSC and Bangladesh University of Professionals (BUP) and another master's degree in operational science and arts from Air University (ACSC), US.

 Career

-Khan served as air officer commanding at BAF Paharkanchanpur in Tangail then AOC at BAF Matiur Rahman.
+Khan served as air officer commanding at BAF Paharkanchanpur in Tangail and then AOC at BAF Matiur Rahman.
 Earlier, he was the commandant of the Bangladesh Air Force Academy.

 He replaced Major General Md Jahangir Al Mustahidur Rahman as ambassador to Lebanon in August 2023.
 President Shahabuddin asked him to strengthen bilateral relations between Bangladesh and Lebanon and explore trade and investment opportunities there.